ChristianMitrache/AI_Joke_Generation/README.md

 Where $w_{i,j}$ is given by: $w_{i,j} = log(score_{i,j}+1)+1$

 ## Joke Generation

-In order to generate jokes from the model, a sequence of words needs to be sampled sequentially from the model.
+To generate jokes from the model, a sequence of words needs to be sampled sequentially from the model.
 To see how this is done, consider the punchline:

 "Why did the chicken cross the road?"

-Passing this in to the model yields a sequence of logit distributions.
+Passing this into the model yields a sequence of logit distributions.
 We sample from the first logit distribution:

 $$v \sim Pr_1(V_1,...,V_M|'why','did',...'?')$$

 and consider $v_1$ to obtain the next word "To".

-Continuing on, we pass "Why did the chicken cross the road?
+Continuing, we pass "Why did the chicken cross the road?
 To" into the model and sample from the first logit distribution:

 $$w \sim Pr_1(V_2,...,V_M|'why','did',...'?',v_1)$$